Hephzibah56/Capstone/README.md

 # Capstone
- This repository will have my finla year capstone projects.
+ This repository will have my final year capstone projects.
 Excellence and Divince grace to do exploits.